khalido/blog/posts/sveltekit_tailwindcss.md

 Time to setup an adaptor to publish this to the web.
 Initially I tried [adaptor-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) to deploy to github pages, but kept running into errors.
 Now the simplest thing is to build the static site locally, and use github pages to deploy the already built site, but this requires a working local dev env for any changes and thats so last year.

-So I went with [the vercel adaptor](https://github.com/sveltejs/kit/tree/master/packages/adapter-vercel) - this worked pretty painlessly out of the box, since essentially there is no local build step - you just run a local dev server: `npm run dev -- --open` and push to github once done.
+So I went with [the vercel adaptor](https://github.com/sveltejs/kit/tree/master/packages/adapter-vercel) - this worked pretty painlessly out of the box, since essentially there is no local build step - you just run a local dev server: `npm run dev -- --open` to develop, and push to github once done.

 ### Vercel